-In RuleRules 434.c and d, the Commission adopted comprehensive new standards to require plugging of inactive and incentivize plugging of inactive wells, including some financial assurance requirements.wells.
+In Rules 434.c and d, the Commission adopted comprehensive new standards to require plugging of inactive and incentivize plugging of wells.
 Rule 434.c gives operators four options for wells that have been inactive for more than six months: plug the well, return it to production, provide the Director with information on the operator's inactive wells and pay increased financial assurance if required, or convert it to out of service status and add it to a plugging list.
-IfRule 434.d creates an Out of Service category of wells that an operator pays increased financial assurance pursuantwill commit to Rule 434.c.(2) or adds the well to its plugging list pursuant to Rule 434.c.(3), the operator must plug the well within three years, or increase the financial assurance for the inactive well to full-cost bondingin a specified timeframe.
+Rule 434.d creates an Out of Service category of wells that an operator will commit to plugging in a specified timeframe.

-Finally, in Rule 707.b, the Commission added additional oversight by requiring Commission-level review of an operator's financial assurance on an annual basis if more than 75% of thean operator's daily production from oil and gas wells are low-producing less than five BBL or 10 MCF, or if more than 5030% of the operator's wells are inactive.
-This will further facilitate Commission-level oversight of wells that pose a more significant risk to the public of the operator orphaning the wells, because they are held by an operator with a high ratio of low-marginally producing or inactive wells.
+Finally, in Rule 707.b, the Commission added additional oversight by requiring Commission-level review of an operator's financial assurance on an annual basis if an operator's daily production from oil and gas wells is less than five BBL or 10 MCF, or if more than 30% of the operator's wells are inactive.
+This will further facilitate Commission-level oversight of wells that pose a more significant risk to the public of the operator orphaning the wells, because they are held by an operator with a high ratio of marginally producing or inactive wells.

-2. Requiring a financial assurance account, which must remain tied to the well in the event of a transfer of ownership, to be fully funded in the initial years of operation for each new well to cover future costs to plug. reclaim, and remediate the well.
+2. Requiring a financial assurance account, which must remain tied to the well in the event of a transfer of ownership, to be fully funded in the initial years of operation for each new well to cover future costs to plug, reclaim, and remediate the well.

 Rather than requiring a financial assurance account, the Commission determined that certain operators should be required to provide single well financial assurance for every well.
-In RuleRules 702.d.(3), the Commission created an optionoptions for operators to submit a Tier 3 financial assurance plan to use a sinking fund, whichthat would be aconsist of financial assurance accounttied to each well that would be fundedincreased over time until it reached the full cost required to plug and reclaim the well.
-Any operator with a sufficiently high percentage of inactive wells, a sufficiently low rate of production, or that is plugging too low a percentage of wells to qualify for Tier 1 or Tier 2 financial assurance plans pursuant to Rules 702.d.(1) and (2) must, can submit a Tier 3 financial assurance planto use a sinking fund.
+In Rules 702.d.(3), the Commission created options for operators to submit financial assurance plan that would consist of financial assurance tied to each well that would be increased over time until it reached the full cost required to plug and reclaim the well.
+Any operator with a sufficiently high percentage of inactive wells, a sufficiently low rate of production, or that is plugging too low a percentage of wells to qualify for Tier 1 or Tier 2 financial assurance plans pursuant to Rules 702.d.(1) and (2), can submit a Tier 3 financial assurance plan.

-The Commission determined that a sinking fundsingle well financial assurance is an appropriate mechanism to provide financial assurance for operators whose asset portfolio presents a higher risk, and the operator is therefore unable to qualify for blanket bonding under Tier 1 or Tier 2.
-Under the Tier 3 structure, the operator is therefore required to build up financial assurance over time until it reaches full-cost bonding for all of its wells.
-This will both incentivize operators to plug wells, to avoid having to pay into the sinking fund for themincrease its financial assurance on a yearly basis, and also provide additional financial assurance to the Commission at a rate that will not pose such a financial hardship to operators that the operators orphan their wells.
+The Commission determined that single well financial assurance is an appropriate mechanism to provide financial assurance for operators whose asset portfolio presents a higher risk, and the operator is therefore unable to qualify for blanket bonding under Tier 1 or Tier 2.
+Under the Tier 3 structure, the operator is required to build up financial assurance over time until it reaches full-cost bonding for all of its wells.
+This will both incentivize operators to plug wells, to avoid having to increase its financial assurance on a yearly basis, and also provide additional financial assurance to the Commission at a rate that will not pose such a financial hardship to operators that the operators orphan their wells.